 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Caesarean section rates have been steadily increasing due to a higher number of sections for fetal distress, as diagnosed by cardiotocographic (CTG) monitoring in labour, and the increasing use for breech and multiple pregnancy.
-The following is based on National Institute for Health and Clinical Excellence (NICE) latest guidance (November 2011).
+Caesarean section rates have been steadily increasing due to a higher number of sections for fetal distress, as diagnosed by cardiotocographic (CTG) monitoring in labour, and their increasing use for breech and multiple pregnancy.
+However, the greatest contribution to the current high caesarean rates, comes from elective repeat caesarean section (ERCS).
+The following is based on National Institute for Health and Care Excellence (NICE) latest guidance (November 2011).

 Possible indications include: